Tracking Patches for Open Source Software Vulnerabilities: Evaluation

-\textbf{Limitations.} First, \tool takes a CVE identifier as an input, and thus may not work for open source vulnerabilities without CVE identifiers because some vulnerabilities are secretly patched \cite{xu2017spain}.
-One potential remedy is to take advisory identifiers as \tool's input as third-party advisories (e.g., WhiteSource) can have a broad scope of vulnerabilities than NVD.
-Second, \tool only considers Debian and Red Hat as the secondary advisory sources.
-However, it is designed to easily incorporate other sources (e.g., SecurityFocus \cite{SecurityFocus}) thanks to our lightweight reference analysis.
-Third, as indicated by our false negative and false positive analysis, the lack of semantic analysis of patches and CVEs hurts the accuracy of \tool.
-We plan to use semantics in CVEs (e.g., descriptions) and patches (e.g, changed code and the context of patch references) to enhance patch selection and expansion.
+\textbf{Limitations.} First, \tool only uses NVD, Debian and Red Hat~as the advisory sources in the step of advisory analysis.
+However,~it~is designed to easily leverage other sources~(e.g., SecurityFocus~\cite{SecurityFocus}) thanks~to~our~lightweight reference analysis.
+Second, as indicated~by our false negative and false positive analysis, the lack of semantic analysis of patches and vulnerabilities hurts the accuracy~of~\tool.
+We plan to utilize~semantics~in vulnerabilities~(e.g., descriptions)~and patches (e.g, changed code~and~the~context of patch references) to enhance patch selection and expansion.
+Third, \tool depends~on~the quality of the existing references in advisory sources.
+If there~are~not many high-quality references, \tool might be less effective.
+Thus, we use multiple advisory sources to reduce this possibility.

-\textbf{Significance.} \tool can benefit security community, academia, and industry by enabling automated patch finding from various sources.
-For security community, \tool can notify NVD about missing or incomplete patches for CVEs to enhance CVE information quality and accelerate entry update, and hence benefit the audience of NVD.
-For academia, \tool can enable data-driven security analysis (e.g., learning-based vulnerability detection \cite{li2018vuldeepecker, zhou2019devign}) and empirical studies by providing large-scale patches.
-It can also help to determine the affected library of a CVE \cite{dong2019towards} by directly analyzing its patches. \congyingEdit{For industry, \tool can assist security engineers in enhancing the patch coverage and accuracy of commercial vulnerability databases,} and thus improve the accuracy of software composition analysis. \tocheck{It is worth mentioning that \tool has been deployed to a high-tech company.
-However, we cannot disclose its usage statistics due to confidentiality agreement.}
+\textbf{Significance.} \tool can benefit security community, academia, and industry by enabling automated~patch tracking.
+For security~community,~\tool can~notify~NVD for missing~or incomplete~patches for CVEs~to enhance CVE information quality and accelerate entry update, and thus benefit the audience~of~NVD.
+For~academia,~\tool can enable data-driven security analysis~(e.g., learning-based vulnerability detection \cite{li2018vuldeepecker, zhou2019devign}) and empirical studies~by~providing~large-scale patches. \congyingEdit{For industry, \tool can assist security engineers~in enhancing patch coverage and accuracy~of industrial vulnerability databases,} and hence improve~the~accuracy of software composition analysis (i.e., determining whether vulnerabilities in patched~methods in a used OSS are reachable in an application).